Statewide Reentry Council Members and Staff

 Executive Director of the Statewide Reentry Council

-McFeat started her social work career in Tacoma and currently serves as the strategic planner/program manager for the Port Gamble S’Klallam Tribe’s reentry program, created a nationally-recognized reentry program using evidence-based practices and a people-first human dignity model.
+McFeat started her social work career in Tacoma and served as the strategic planner/program manager for the Port Gamble S’Klallam Tribe’s reentry program, creating a nationally recognized reentry program using evidence-based practices and a people-first human dignity model.
 She is a White House Champion for Change nominee and recipient of the Linda Gabriel Human Rights Award, among numerous other honors, for her leading work with formerly incarcerated young people, adults and their families.

 As a Jamestown S’Klallam descendant, McFeat credits her great-grandmother for her most important lessons - the importance of relationships and the art of listening.
 These led her to become a Restorative Circle Practitioner.